Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Introduction

 Handling road curvature is key challenge in vehicle lane-keeping control.
-Technically, the standard single-track dynamics model becomes nonlinear when a curvature term is included \cite{Raj11, Xu20}.
-Solving this problem therefore requires computationally expensive nonlinear optimization, which is unsuitable for the real-time demands of many applications.
-Therefore, we do not solve the nonlinear lane-keeping control problem directly as was the case in previous works \cite{Xu20, Get24}; instead, we treat the curvature term as an external disturbance source and then apply itube-CILQR to robustly solve the corresponding control problem.
-In our previous work \cite{Lee24}, we proposed an efficient vision-based system that uses individual front facing camera images to perceive a vehicle's surrounding environment.
-The functionality of the system encompasses ego-vehicle heading angle prediction and ego-lane boundary inference.
-Validation in The Open Racing Car Simulator (TORCS) \cite{Wym13} indicated the promising performance of the system.
-This platform, including its visual perception system and the TORCS environment, enables real-time simulated control of vehicles by vision-guided lane-keeping algorithms.
-Specifically, the contributions of this study are as follows. \begin{enumerate} \item This study proposes a novel itube-CILQR controller based on CILQR and tube-based techniques that guarantees the robustness and stability of real-time lane-keeping control for automotive systems on large-curvature roads. \item This study validated the performance of the itube-CILQR algorithm in numerical simulations and vision-based autonomous driving experiments in the realistic TORCS simulator. \end{enumerate}
+The standard single-track dynamics model becomes nonlinear when a curvature term is included \cite{Raj11, Xu20}.
+Hence, solving this problem requires computationally expensive nonlinear optimization, which is unsuitable for the real-time demands of many applications.
+Accordingly, we did not solve the nonlinear lane-keeping control problem directly, as was the case in previous studies \cite{Xu20, Get24}.
+Instead, we treated the curvature term as an external disturbance source and then applied the itube-CILQR algorithm to robustly solve the corresponding control problem.
+In our previous work \cite{Lee24}, we developed an efficient vision-based system that uses individual front-facing camera images to perceive a vehicle's surrounding environment.
+This system can predict the ego vehicle's heading angle and detect the ego-lane boundary.
+Validation in The Open Racing Car Simulator (TORCS) \cite{Wym13} demonstrated the aforementioned system to exhibit promising performance.
+This platform, including the visual perception system and TORCS environment, enables real-time simulated control of vehicles by vision-guided lane-keeping algorithms.
+Therefore, the platform was used in this study to evaluate the performance of the proposed algorithm.
+The main contributions of this study are as follows: \begin{enumerate} \item The study developed the itube-CILQR control algorithm, which is based on the CILQR algorithm and tube-based techniques, to ensure the robustness and stability of real-time lane-keeping control for autonomous vehicles on roads with large curvatures. \item The study validated the performance of the proposed itube-CILQR algorithm in numerical simulations and vision-based autonomous driving experiments within the realistic TORCS simulator. \end{enumerate}

-The remainder of the paper is organized as follows.
-The adopted lane-keeping dynamics model is introduced in Section II.
-The MPC schemes for the lane-keeping problem are described in Section III.
-The proposed itube-CILQR algorithm is presented in Section IV.
-The experimental results and a discussion are provided in Section V. Finally, the conclusions are presented in Section VI.
+The remainder of this paper is organized as follows.
+The adopted lane-keeping dynamics model is introduced in Sec.
+II.
+The MPC schemes for the lane-keeping problem are detailed in Sec.
+III.
+The proposed itube-CILQR algorithm is described in Sec.
+IV.
+The experimental results are discussed in Sec.
+V. Finally, the study conclusion is provided in Sec.
+VI.

-\section{Lane-keeping Dynamics Model}
+\section{Lane-Keeping Dynamics Model}